 - Shoulder rolls

 If you’re new to stretching, it’s okay to take it slow.
 You may want to begin by lying on the ground or sitting in a chair.
-Take 10-20 minutes to stretch two to three days a week.
-Then add on days until you are stretching every day.
-You may find that your daily stretching session turns into an anticipated reward rather than a chore.
-It’s your time to relax, let go of stress, and concentrate on your body.
+Take 10-20 minutes two to three days a week.
+Then add on days until you are doing it every day.
+You may find that your daily session turns into an anticipated reward rather than a chore.

-When stretching, always practice proper form and intensity to avoid injury.
-If you are advanced in age or have a chronic condition like arthritis, it’s best to check with your physician or physical therapist before starting any exercise program.
-They can recommend a good stretching routine tailored for you.
+When stretching, always practice good stretching techniques and intensity to avoid injury.
+If you are advanced in age, have concerns about stretching or have a chronic condition like arthritis, it’s best to check with your physician or physical therapist before starting any exercise program.

 Stretching Feels Good Because It Is Good!